Medik-Online/.com/wp-content/plugins/bdthemes-prime-slider-lite/readme.txt

 5. [Isolate - Base](https://primeslider.pro/demo/isolate/) - Feature your product or services – Isolate slider is the perfect choice.
 Add your related media files with heading and call to  action button can increase  you conversion rate.
 6. [Locate - Skin](https://primeslider.pro/demo/isolate-skin-locate/) - Another clean slider with trendy design style.
 With a background box to highlight the media files to focus more.
 7. [Slice - Skin](https://primeslider.pro/demo/isolate-skin-slice/) - Very very unique design with new ideas to feature your service or product or tag line.Three different part background color gives this slider a more dynamic way to design hero section with Prime slider.
-8. [Blog - Base](https://primeslider.pro/demo/blog-page/) - Sometimes you need your blog post to show on hero section to increase your visitors make more engage.
-9. [Coral - Skin](https://primeslider.pro/demo/blog-skin-coral/) - Show your blog post more the any other websites on the internet.
+8. [Blog - Base](https://primeslider.pro/demo/blog-page/) - Blog slider is a specially developed slider widget for blogging websites, by Prime Slider plugin.
+The slider acts as a single page blog guide with a stunning graphic and a modern content layout.
+See the demo
+9. [Coral - Skin](https://primeslider.pro/demo/blog-skin-coral/) - Blog Skin Coral has a mind-blowing hypnotic layout design with a serene image content arrangement on your home page.
+The slider looks mystic and charming while it's fully customizable.
+See the demo
-10. [Folio - Skin](https://primeslider.pro/demo/blog-skin-folio/) - Simple slider with post title, and the author photo.
-This is way minimal design with simple effect.
+10. [Folio - Skin](https://primeslider.pro/demo/blog-skin-folio/) - Blog Skin Folio is a compact hero section layout package with a dynamic background animation (Kenburns animation) with the author bio layout at the bottom.
+This is a auto span slider with a self changing post background.
+See the demo
 11. [Zinest - Skin](https://primeslider.pro/demo/blog-skin-zinest/) - Blog post slider with post thumbnail, post title and excerpt options with navigation and other basic prime slider – we named it zinest slider.
-12. [Flogia Slider - Widget](https://primeslider.pro/demo/flogia/) - You can make brand new blogging slider with this widget. it's support post query so you can show your post by query.
+12. [Flogia](https://primeslider.pro/demo/flogia/) - You can make brand new blogging slider with this widget. it's support post query so you can show your post by query.
-13. [WooCommerce - Base](https://primeslider.pro/homepage/woocommerce/) - If you want a cool look WooCommerce based website homepage so you must use our prime slider WooCommerce widget.
+13. [WooCommerce](https://primeslider.pro/homepage/woocommerce/) - If you want a cool look WooCommerce based website homepage so you must use our prime slider WooCommerce widget.
-13. [Woolamp - Base](https://primeslider.pro/homepage/woolamp/) - If you want a cool look WooCommerce based website homepage so you must use our prime slider Woolamp widget.
+13. [Woolamp](https://primeslider.pro/homepage/woolamp/) - If you want a cool look WooCommerce based website homepage so you must use our prime slider Woolamp widget.
+14. [Multiscroll](https://primeslider.pro/demo/multiscroll/) - The Multiscroll slider lets you design one page unique split-image slider with animated slider panels.
+It's a full-screen slider with no space for a second header or footer, just use the whole page. see the demo
+15. [Dragon](https://primeslider.pro/demo/dragon/) - Dragon slider is the most notorious slider widget with tempting graphics and appealing content layout.
+The slider gives off a modern and mysterious vide with a stunning background style.
+See the demo
+16. [Pagepiling](https://primeslider.pro/demo/pagepiling/) - Pagepiling slider is another one-page section slider with a lightbox & instant social share buttons.
+The slider has a minimalistic layout and is suitable for a single section web page.
+See the demo
-14. [Multiscroll - Widget](https://primeslider.pro/demo/multiscroll/) - Multiscroll slider comes with some uniue features.
+17. [Sequester](https://primeslider.pro/demo/sequester/) - Sequester slider comes with some uniue features.
 We focused on visitors need.
 Make them comfortable with the more organized content.
-15. [Dragon - Base](https://primeslider.pro/demo/dragon/) - Dragon slider comes with some uniue features.
+18. [Mount](https://primeslider.pro/demo/mount/) - Mount slider comes with some uniue features.
 We focused on visitors need.
 Make them comfortable with the more organized content.
-16. [Pagepiling - Base](https://primeslider.pro/demo/pagepiling/) - Pagepiling slider comes with some uniue features.
-We focused on visitors need.
-Make them comfortable with the more organized content.
-17. [Sequester - Base](https://primeslider.pro/demo/sequester/) - Sequester slider comes with some uniue features.
-We focused on visitors need.
-Make them comfortable with the more organized content.
-18. [Mount - Base](https://primeslider.pro/demo/mount/) - Mount slider comes with some uniue features.
-We focused on visitors need.
-Make them comfortable with the more organized content.
+19. [Storker](https://primeslider.pro/demo/storker/) - Storker is a full-width slider widget developed by Prime Slider and team.
+The slider presents smooth transition between slider items with a blog type approach.
+The main layout consist of a post list and active detail of the post in broad view.
+See the demo
+20. [Mercury](https://primeslider.pro/demo/mercury/) - Mercury base slider is a minimalistic slider widget developed by the Prime Slider plugin.
+Display posts using a lot of white background to let users keep their focus on the content.
+See the demo
+21. [Fiestar](https://primeslider.pro/demo/fiestar/) - Flestar is a totally unique carousel type slider widget developed by the Prime Slider plugin.
+The slider displays post image in a thumb pin style with minimum detail (title & category by default).
+See the demo

 = Pro Version =

-1. [Custom Slider - Widget](https://primeslider.pro/demo/custom/) - You can make any design by this slider.
+1. [Custom](https://primeslider.pro/demo/custom/) - You can make any design by this slider.
 Create your template then select in the custom slider that's it.
-2. [WooStand - Base](https://primeslider.pro/demo/woostand/) - If you want a cool look WooCommerce based website homepage so you must use our prime slider WooStand widget.
+2. [WooStand](https://primeslider.pro/demo/woostand/) - WooStand is an WooCommerce based slider that brings out the potential of your online shop.
+Best for selling products online with an eye-grabbing layout. see the demo
-3. [Event Calendar - Widget](https://primeslider.pro/demo/event-calendar/) - Event Calendar slider comes with some uniue features with Event Calendar Countdown feature.
+3. [Event Calendar](https://primeslider.pro/demo/event-calendar/) - Event Calendar slider comes with some uniue features with Event Calendar Countdown feature.
 We focused on visitors need.
 You must need this if you’re bulding a event based sites.
-4. [Fluent Slider - Widget](https://primeslider.pro/demo/fluent/) - You can make brand new blogging slider with this widget. it's support post query so you can show your post by query.
+4. [Fluent](https://primeslider.pro/demo/fluent/) - You can make brand new blogging slider with this widget. it's support post query so you can show your post by query.
-5. [Flexure - Base](https://primeslider.pro/demo/flexure/) - If you want a cool look Carousel based website homepage so you must use our prime slider Flexure widget.
+5. [Flexure](https://primeslider.pro/demo/flexure/) - If you want a cool look Carousel based website homepage so you must use our prime slider Flexure widget.
-6. [Monster - Base](https://primeslider.pro/demo/monster/) - If you want a cool look Carousel based website homepage so you must use our prime slider Monster widget.
+6. [Monster](https://primeslider.pro/demo/monster/) - If you want a cool look Carousel based website homepage so you must use our prime slider Monster widget.
+7. [Wooexpand](https://primeslider.pro/demo/wooexpand/) - If you want a cool look WooCommerce based website homepage so you must use our prime slider Wooexpand widget.
+8. [Knily](https://primeslider.pro/demo/knily/) - Knily slider is a full-width slider widget, packed with a wide base display and floating thumb tabs.
+This slider can occupy your hero section to show your most treasured post with style.
+See the demo
+9. [Marble](https://primeslider.pro/demo/marble/) - Marble base slider is a unique and tricky slider widget that presents your posts resembling a horizontal timeline.
+The whole slider can be customized to perfectly fit as a featured section on your site.
+See the demo

 == Installation ==